ygunuputi/Black-Scholes-Heatmap/README.md

 # Black-Scholes Option Pricing Heatmap

-This repository contains my project which implements the **Black-Scholes option pricing model** in Python and provides an interactive **Streamlit** application for pricing European call and put options.
+This repository contains my project which implements the Black-Scholes option pricing model in Python and provides an interactive Streamlit application for pricing European call and put options.

-Users can adjust key model parameters and visualise how option prices change through dynamic heatmaps.
+Users can explore how option prices change with different stock prices and volatility levels through interactive heatmaps.

 ---